-I’m currently an applied scientist at Amazon’s Core Machine Learning Team in Berlin, and a guest lecturer at the Database Systems and Information Management Group of TU Berlin.
+I’m currently an applied scientist at Amazon’s Core AI team in Berlin, and a guest lecturer at the Database Systems and Information Management Group of TU Berlin.

 I received my Ph.D. from TU Berlin, advised by Volker Markl.
 During my studies, I have been interning at IBM Research Almaden and Twitter in California.
 Furthermore, I’m engaged in Open Source as a member of the Apache Software Foundation, where I have been a committer and PMC member in the Mahout, Giraph and Flink projects.
 Currently I’m serving as a mentor for the Apache MXNet project during its incubation.